DCC-EX Simple Throttle

 If speed is greater than zero, a single click will stop the selected locomotive, and holding the rotary encoder button for longer than half a second will trigger an emergency stop.

-If speed is zero, a single click of the rotary encoder button will change direction.
+If speed is zero, a single click of the rotary encoder button will change direction, and holding the rotary encoder button for longer than half a second will toggle track power on or off depending on the current state.

 Also when speed is zero, double clicking the rotary encoder will display the “Select loco” menu.
 Selecting a different loco will release or forget the currently selected loco.